bduke-dev/CSSSlider/README.md

     left: 0;
     width: 600vw;
 ```
-That takes care of the sizing, the other issue with changing the size is the timing of the transition needs to be chenged.
+### Next/Previous Arrows
+To add or remove arrows to complement the change in images you need to change two references.
+Each radio button has two corresponding arrows, a next and a previous.
+In the pageNav div look in both the previousArrow and nextArrow.
+The previous arrows are the left arrows and next is the right arrows.
+Either inset a new arrow, naming like the others except with the for="the id of the new radio button"
+## Animations and Manual Advancement
+#### Provides an explanation of how to configre animations and manual advancement of features
+### Slider
+The timimg transitions works in percents of time.
 The way the timing works is the show runs for 100% of the chosen time.
 So, start by picking a duration.
 For example, I choose 40s.
 I did this because I wanted each slide to be shown for 4s.
 I achieved this timing by pausing each slide for 10% of the 100% of the time (10% of 40s is 4s).
 Any percent can be used, however 10% is easiest to work with.

 Now that you have chosen a pause percent you multiply it by the number of images, making sure that it dows not excede 100%.
 So, going on my exaple, I have 6 images and each pauses for 10% of the time, meaning that 60% of the time the slider is not moving.
 This leaves 40% of the time to actually have transitions between each image.
 Next we need to calculate the transition percent between each image.
 This is achieved by taking the 40% achieved in teh step before and dividing it between our 6 images, producing 6.6666666667% of time to transition from one image to the next (note it is very important to use as many decimal places as possible so no transitions can get off over time).
 One last thing we need to do is use the 6.6666666667% we found and multiply 40s by it.
 We do this so we can fid how log the image switch duration is, so we can use that time when manually switching between images (40 X 6.6666666667% is transition: 2.66666666667s).
 Using all of the numbers we calculated, here's the actual places you will use it (note I am excluding the lines already stated above).
 ``` css